-Following other prior works~\cite{DBLP:conf/icfp/ThamsborgB11,DBLP:conf/ppdp/BentonKBH07,ahmed2004semantics}, we apply Kripke logical relations to our calculi.
-Our logical relations are indexed by types and store layouts via \emph{worlds}.
+Following other prior works~\cite{DBLP:conf/icfp/ThamsborgB11,DBLP:conf/ppdp/BentonKBH07,ahmed2004semantics}, we apply Kripke logical relations to our systems.
+Our logical relations are indexed by types and store layouts via \emph{worlds}, generalized store typings relating two stores.
 This allows us to interpret $\TRef \ \ty[q]{T}$ as an allocated location that holds values of type $\ty[q]{T}$.
-The invariant that all allocated locations hold well-typed values with respect to the world must hold in the pre-state and be re-established in the post-state of a computation.
+The invariant that all allocated locations hold well-typed values \wrt the world must hold in the pre-state and be re-established in the post-state of a computation.
 The world may grow as more locations may be allocated.
-It is important that this invariant must hold in future worlds, which is commonly referred as \emph{monotonicity}.
+It is important that this invariant must hold in future worlds, which is commonly referred to as \emph{monotonicity}.

-As discussed in \secref{sec:unary_nested}, our store layout is specified by the logical interpretation of reachability qualifiers in a store typing, and is free of cycles.
-The notion of world for our calculi is defined as: \begin{definition}[World] A world $\W$ is a tuple $(\Sigma_1, \Sigma_2, f, \bval)$, where \begin{itemize} \item $\Sigma_1$ and $\Sigma_2$ are store typings defined in \figref{fig:binary} (top),
+\bfparagraph{World, Relational Worlds \& World Extension} As discussed in \secref{sec:unary_nested}, our store layout is specified by the logical interpretation of reachability qualifiers in a store typing, and is free of cycles.
+The notion of world for our systems is defined as: \begin{definition}[World] A world $\W$ is a tuple $(\Sigma_1, \Sigma_2, f, \bval)$, where \begin{itemize} \item $\Sigma_1$ and $\Sigma_2$ are store typings defined in \figref{fig:worlds},